 Service offerings

-In order to implement the changes to UMD and the software provisioning processes, a number of services will have to be made available to Technology Providers to be able to participate in this framework.
+In order to implement the changes to UMD and the software provisioning processes and tools, a number of services will have to be made available to Technology Providers to be able to participate in this framework.
 The following subsections describe the various services available.

 Services for Community Technology Providers